Medicare Advantage Plans

 A Health Maintenance Organization is a network of doctors and hospitals.
 In an HMO plan, you must use doctors who belong to the network or go to hospitals in the network for all of your care.
 If you go outside the network, except for emergency care, you must pay for your own care.
 With an HMO you choose a Primary Care physician.
 When necessary, he or she will refer you to a specialist.

-A point of Service Plan is a type of HMO plan that allows you the ability to use doctors and hospitals outside of the network for some covered services, usually for a higher copayment or coinsurance.
-Some POS plans do not require a referral to see a specialist which gives you the flexibility to see any doctor you wish, though it may be at a higher cost.
+A PPO Plan is a type of HMO plan that allows you the ability to use doctors and hospitals outside of the network for some covered services, usually for a higher co-payment or co-insurance.
+Some PPO plans do not require a referral to see a specialist which gives you the flexibility to see any doctor you wish, though it may be at a higher cost.
+Your maximum out of pocket will also be higher for both in network and out of network as compared to an HMO plan.
+Also, Your in network co-pays may be higher and some of the extra benefits may be lower than on a straight HMO plan.

 Private Fee-for-Service Plans (PFFS)